UP | HOME

 Exceptions to using apt

 Some scientific libraries (particularly machine learning libraries) are out-of-date in Ubuntu in a way that inhibits their functionality.
 Using these libraries also puts you behind the curve in a fast moving field.
-In this case, pip is often the solution.
+In this case, pip and a virtual environment is often the solution.

 1. pytorch - A machine learning library from Meta.
 My preferred library because it has an easier to use API than tensorflow and is more widely used in academia (and catching up rapidly in industry).